 Pursuant to the Investment Advisory Agreement, the Portfolio Advisor provides investment advisory services including advice and recommendations relating to potential investment opportunities.
 In providing such advice and recommendations, the Portfolio Advisor first determines which entity, as between the Company and each of its subsidiaries, is best-suited to make such an investment.
 In the event that the Portfolio Advisor determines that the Company is best-suited to make an investment, the Portfolio Advisor has discretionary authority to negotiate and complete the investment on behalf of the Company.
-If the Portfolio Advisor determines that Mauritius Sub or SA Sub is best-suited to make the investment, the Portfolio Advisor determines relating to such investment to the Mauritius Sub Board or the SA Sub Board, as the case may be, at which point the ultimate investment analysis and decision is made by the Mauritius Sub Board or the SA Sub Board or the SA Sub Board with respect to a particular investment, the Portfolio Advisor also provides advice relating to appropriate levels of leverage in respect of such investments.
+If the Portfolio Advisor determines that Mauritius Sub or SA Sub is best-suited to make the investment, the Portfolio Advisor will provide advice and recommendations relating to such investment to the Mauritius Sub Board or the SA Sub Board, as the case may be, at which point the ultimate investment analysis and decision is made by the Mauritius Sub Board or the SA Sub Board, as the case may be.
+In connection with the Portfolio Advisor's advice and recommendations to the Mauritius Sub Board or the SA Sub Board with respect to a particular investment, the Portfolio Advisor also provides advice relating to appropriate levels of leverage in respect of such investments.

 The Portfolio Advisor, and any agent to whom the Portfolio Advisor has validly delegated any of its duties (including the Manager), is required to exercise its powers and discharge the duties of its office without gross negligence, willful misconduct or fraud.
-The Investment Advisory Agreement provides that the Portfolio Advisor and its affiliates (other than the Company and its subsidiaries) and their respective employees, members, advisers, consultants, officers, directors and shareholders will not be liable in any way for any costs, damages or losses relating to any manner to the carrying out of the Portfolio Advisor's duties under the Investment Advisory Agreement, other than any direct financial losses suffered by the Company, Mauritius Sub or SA Sub as a result of an error or omission in implementing investment Advisory Agreement.
-In addition, the Portfolio Advisor will not be liable for any sub-advisor or other material breach of the Investment Advisory Agreement.
-In addition, the Portfolio Advisor will not be liable for any financial losses suffered by the Company, Mauritius Sub or SA Sub as a result of any sub-advisor, provided such sub-advisor was selected by the Portfolio Advisor with reasonable care.
+The Investment Advisory Agreement provides that the Portfolio Advisor and its affiliates (other than the Company and its subsidiaries) and their respective employees, members, advisers, consultants, officers, directors and shareholders will not be liable in any way for any costs, damages or losses relating to any manner to the carrying out of the Portfolio Advisor's duties under the Investment Advisory Agreement, other than any direct financial losses suffered by the Company, Mauritius Sub or SA Sub as a result of an error or omission in implementing investment decisions or advice determined by a court (in a decision which is not overturned on initial appeal) to have been caused by the gross negligence, wilful misconduct or fraud of the Portfolio Advisor or any sub-advisor or other material breach of the Investment Advisory Agreement.
+In addition, the Portfolio Advisor will not be liable for any financial losses suffered by the Company, Mauritius Sub or SA Sub as a result of the actions of any sub-advisor, provided such sub-advisor was selected by the Portfolio Advisor with reasonable care.